-With the advent of this plethora of great new sites, art and drawing are no longer only for the art class – they can be brought to bear on almost any subject and can be particularly useful for lightening otherwise dry topic material.
+With the advent of this plethora of great new sites and apps, art and drawing are no longer only for the art class – they can be brought to bear on almost any subject and can be particularly useful for lightening otherwise dry topic material.
 You can make a cartoon or an animation out of any topic, from creating your own animated version of a Shakespeare play to a virtual model of ionic and covalent chemical bonding!
 Best of all, the excitement of creating their own project is guaranteed to animate (sorry couldn’t resist!) your students no matter what the subject matter.

-Topping the list, GoAnimate is considered the most popular animation website and is by far the most professional.
+GoAnimate is considered the most popular animation website and is by far the most professional.
 Known as the fastest, easiest way to make a video, GoAnimate is used by businesses, schools and individuals to create slick and stylish animations.
 With video templates and easy character creation, the site is perfect for young students venturing into animation all the way up to seniors and professionals looking for a fun way to present ideas.
 It is free to sign up to GoAnimate and discounts are offered for education purposes.
 Features for schools include: private and secure environment, school-safe content, content moderation and group management.

 DoInk is a slightly more sophisticated platform ideal for older students who want to add more detail and extra features such as text into their projects.
 The option to use community art and templates means that this would be a great program to use for an animation project where you want to start students off with a uniform template such as a background or initial diagram and then encourage them to add their own features.